Turtle (submersible): Replicas

-The Turtle was the first submersible vessel used for combat and led to the development of what we know today as the modern submarine, forever changing underwater warfare and the face of naval warfare.
+The Turtle was the first submarine used for combat and led to the development of what we know today as the modern submarine, forever changing underwater warfare and the face of naval warfare.
 As such, the Turtle has been replicated many times to show new audience the roots of submarine technology, how much it has changed, and the influence it has had on modern submarines.
 By the 1950s, historian of technology Brooke Hindle credited the Turtle as "the greatest of the wartime inventions."
 The Turtle remains a source of national as well as regional pride, which led to the construction of several replicas, a number of which exist in Bushnell's home state of Connecticut.
 As Benjamin Gale noted in 1775, the vessel was "constructed with great simplicity," and it has thus inspired at least four replicas.
 Many of these followed the designs set down by Bushnell, with "precise and comprehensive descriptions of his submarine," which aided the replication process.

 The vessel was a source of particular pride in Connecticut.
 In 1976, a replica of Turtle was designed by Joseph Leary and constructed by Fred Frese as a project marking the United States Bicentennial.
 It was christened by Connecticut's governor, Ella Grasso, and later tested in the Connecticut River.
 This replica is owned by the Connecticut River Museum.

 In 2002, Rick and Laura Brown, two sculptors from Massachusetts, along with Massachusetts College of Art and Design students and faculty, constructed another replica.
 The Browns set out to gain a better understanding of human ingenuity while keeping Bushnell's design, materials, and technique authentic.
 "With it, Yankee ingenuity was born," observed Rick Brown, referring to the latest in a long line of commemoration that perceived the Turtle as something authentically American.
 Of the temptation to use synthetic and ahistorical materials, Rob Duarte, a MassArts student observed, "It was always a temptation to use silicone to seal the thing.
 Then you realized that someone else had to figure this out with the same limited resources that we were using.
 That's just an interesting way to learn.
 You can't do it any other way than by actually doing it."
 The outer shell of the replica was hollowed, using controlled fire, from a 12 ft Sitka spruce.
 The log was 7 ft in diameter and shipped from British Columbia.
 This replica took twelve days to build and was successfully submerged in water.
 In 2003, it was tested in an indoor test tank at the United States Naval Academy.
 Lew Nuckols, a professor of Ocean Engineering at USNA, made ten dives, noting "you feel very isolated from the outside world.
 If you had any sense of claustrophobia it would not be a very good experience."
+The replica is currently on display at the International Spy Museum in Washington, DC.